 In software development, you often manage all your dependencies through a package manager like NPM or NuGet.
-When it comes to software on our operating systems, we often break with this concept and install software from all various places.
+When it comes to software on our operating systems, we often break with this concept and install software from all various places like App Stores, Websites and more.
 Homebrew Bundle takes back control.

-Brewfile.
-This works like every other package manager, so you can fire
+Homebrew Bundle works like every other package manager, so you can call

-brew bundle on the command line and all the defined applications get installed.
+brew bundle from the command line and all the listed applications get installed.

 As you can see in the